hashicorp/terraform-provider-aws/website/docs/r/db_instance.html.markdown

 Documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Monitoring.html)
 what IAM permissions are needed to allow Enhanced Monitoring for RDS Instances.
 * `multi_az` - (Optional) Specifies if the RDS instance is multi-AZ
-* `name` - (Optional) The DB name to create.
-If omitted, no database is created initially.
+* `name` - (Optional) Varies depending on the DB Engine.
+E.g.: For MySQL, this indicates that a database called 'name' should also be created with the instance.
+For Oracle, this is the SID of the instance.
+See the [AWS documentation](http://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html) for more details.
 * `option_group_name` - (Optional) Name of the DB option group to associate.
 * `parameter_group_name` - (Optional) Name of the DB parameter group to associate.